stenionobres/AspNetCoreIdentityLab/README.md

 ![image info](./readme-pictures/policy-database-detail.png)

-It is important to say that the foreign keys between the tables have not been established.
+It is important to say that the **foreign keys between the tables have not been established**.
 The policy table is only for clarifying data on which policies are stored in other tables relating the Id field of the policy table to the ClaimValue field.

 ## Logging